jackson-maybe/PPRC/SEAL_version/README.md

 We recommend using **Modern CMake** to compile the project.

-From the root directory of the project (e.g., inside the `stand` folder), run:
+From the root directory of the project, run:

 ```bash
 # Configure the build directory